5 Ways EdTech Can Promote Kindergarten-Ready Kids

 There has been a lot of buzz lately around the importance of early childhood education (ECE).

-There have been a lot of advancements in ECE technology, including new apps, platforms, and tools.
-But how can we ensure that these products promote kindergarten readiness (“kindergarten-readiness”) while also instilling a lifelong love of learning in this new iPad generation?
+While many hurdles remain, there have been a lot of advancements in ECE technology, including new apps, platforms, and tools.
+But how can we ensure that these products promote quality in early childhood education (‘kindergarten-readiness’) while also instilling a lifelong love of learning in a generation immersed in mobile technology?

 A longitudinal study conducted in Santa Clara County, California researched the academic and social effects of kindergarten readiness.
 This study defined kindergarten-readiness in terms of 20 skills, which were boiled down to four categories: